 The IPX PARAMETERS MENU allows the setting of the type of IPX link connection to the remote site PPP router.
 The parameters defined here are used by the IPX (Internet Packet Exchange) functions of the router for negotiating IPX routing during call establishment.
-The menu options are shown in the above screen with the defaults for both the numbered and unnumbered link IPX type settings.
+The menu options are shown in the above screen for both the numbered and unnumbered link IP type settings.
+Some of the above menu options will not be displayed when unnumbered link IPX type is enabled.